 California’s Central Valley: The Unsung Hero Feeding the World

-You know what’s wild?
-California’s Central Valley doesn’t get nearly enough credit for how much it literally keeps the world fed.
+You know what’s wild, today I was thinking about how California’s Central Valley doesn’t get nearly enough credit for how much it literally keeps the world fed.
 I mean, most people picture California as beaches, palm trees, wine country, or tech bros in Silicon Valley (check out this article about how California just passed Japan’s economy!).
 But right smack in the middle of the state is this stretch of land that quietly produces a huge chunk of the food we all eat every day.

-I’m talking almonds, grapes, lettuce, tomatoes, pistachios, oranges… the list goes on.
-If you’ve eaten anything fresh today, chances are it started in the Central Valley.
+I’m talking almonds, grapes, lettuce, tomatoes, pistachios, oranges… the list goes on and on and on.
+If you’ve eaten anything fresh today from the store, chances are it started in the Central Valley.

 Where even is the Central Valley?

 Okay, quick geography check.
 The Central Valley runs down the middle of California, stretching about 450 miles long and 60 miles wide.
 It’s flat, surrounded by mountains on both sides, and used to be this giant ancient sea.
-When the water dried up?
-It left behind some of the richest, most fertile soil on the planet.
+When the water dried up a long time ago, it left behind some of the richest, most fertile soil on the planet.

 Just how important is it?

 99% of America’s raisins, table grapes, and wine grapes?
-Yep, from here.
+Yep, they come from here.

 Nearly all U.S. lettuce, spinach, and celery in winter comes from this region.

-A third of the world’s processed tomatoes?
+A third of the world’s processed tomatoes and even those cute yellow heirloom ones I get from Acme?
 Central Valley (unless you grow your own like me!)

-Read that again.
+Read that again: a quarter.
 It’s kinda bananas.
 (Oh, and yeah, they grow those too.)

-The Central Valley isn’t naturally super wet or lush.
+The Central Valley isn’t naturally super wet or lush, unfortunately for the environment.
 It survives on a massive, kinda genius, kinda fragile irrigation system pulling water from snowmelt in the Sierra Nevada mountains.
-Think dams, aqueducts, canals… it’s like plumbing on an epic scale.
+Think dams, aqueducts, canals… it’s like plumbing on an epic scale I’ve never seen anywhere else besides ancient Rome.
+Okay, I didn’t actually see ancient Rome, just the blueprints and stuff, you know what I mean.

-But here’s the scary part: climate change is shrinking the snowpack, making water deliveries less reliable.
+But here’s the scary part that makes me more than a little nervous: climate change is shrinking that snowpack, making water deliveries less reliable.
 Add in years of drought, and farmers are already being told to pump less groundwater or leave fields unplanted.

 The world’s grocery store